 Dr. PAUL Pavitra, PhD. is an economist working in the areas of health and wellbeing, and sustainable development.
+He is affiliated to Yerevan State Medical University as a Visiting Professor in the department of Public Health.
 Dr. PAUL was an “Academy of Finland” scholar [Grant number: 318573; 2018] during 2018 – 2019 for his study, “the welfare effect of choice in a compulsory insurance based health system in the Russian Federation”.
 He is credited with scientific publications in high impact journals like Applied Economics, International Journal of Health Economics and Management, and so on.
 His scientific publications can be accessed in http://www.researcherid.com/rid/K-2761-2015

 His research streams are (1) evaluating public policy, and equity of health policies and healthcare services, (2) choice modelling for healthcare service/s consumption and welfare measures, and (3) measuring health systems’ performance.
 He is having an advanced level of training in “Policy Coherence for Sustainable Development” from United Nations System Staff College, Turin, Italy, and in “International Health and Policy Evaluation” from Erasmus University, Rotterdam, The Netherlands.
 Pavitra is spearheading the ongoing initiative of “Examining Health Systems’ efficiency” under the auspices of International Health Economics Association – https://www.healtheconomics.org/page/HSE